data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 What are some ways we can combat these errors of perception and at the same time draw substantive conclusions about our education dataset?
-When you spot a possible relationship between variables, the relationship between female and male counts for example, you'll want to quantify that relationship by fitting a statistical model.
+When you spot a possible relationship between variables, the relationship between female and male counts for example, you'll want to quantify it by fitting a statistical model.
 Practically speaking, this means you are selecting a distribution that represents your dataset reasonably well.
 This distribution will help you quantify and predict relationships between variables.
-This is an important step in the analytic process, because it acts as a check on what you saw in your exploratory visualizations.
+This is an important step in the analytic process because it acts as a check on what you saw in your exploratory visualizations.

 In this example, we'll follow our intuition about the relationship between male